-Every fall there will be a student organization fair.
+Every fall there will be a pro bono fair and a student organization fair.
 All organizations are encouraged to have informational material available for interested students, as well as a current member(s) available for answering questions.
-All new students, whether new 1Ls or new transfer students, will be invited to attend the fair to learn about each student organization and find out how they can get involved.
-In addition, student organizations are encouraged to have a welcome meeting in the spring for spring transfer students and those who did not attend fall orientation.
+All students, whether new 1Ls or not, will be invited to attend the fairs so as to give 2Ls and 3Ls an opportunity to expand their involvement in the law school.
+In addition, student organizations are encouraged to have a welcome meeting in the spring for transfer students and those who did not attend orientation.